QUICK SUMMARY-COST OF LIVING IN Taipei, Taiwan

 As mentioned, Taipei costs slight more than other Asian cities like HCMC or Manila, but Taiwan has first-class healthcare and metro system that other countries miss.
-Don't get me wrong, there are still lots of geoarbitrage opportunities.
-Compared to the a medium-cost US city, you will save close to half-off your monthly budget.
+Even though Taipei is "expensive" by SE Asian standards, the lowerer living costs still saves nearly $13,000 per year compared to life in the US.

-HOW DOES COST OF LIVING IN TAIPEI COMPARE TO OTHER CITIES?
+HOW DOES THE COST OF LIVING IN TAIPEI, TAIWAN COMPARE TO OTHER CITIES?